-2.11 Pure-Python Reticulum
+2.12 Pure-Python Reticulum

-In some rare cases, and on more obscure system types, it is not possible to install one or more dependencies

-On more unusual systems, and in some rare cases, it might not be possible to install or even compile one or more of the above modules.
-In such situations, you can use the rnspure package instead of the rns package.
+In some rare cases, and on more obscure system types, it is not possible to install one or more dependencies.
+In such situations, you can use the rnspure package instead of the rns package, or use pip with the --no-dependencies command-line option.
 The rnspure package requires no external dependencies for installation.
 Please note that the actual contents of the rns and rnspure packages are completely identical.
 The only difference is that the rnspure package lists no dependencies required for installation.